Whether we will admit it or not, part of the reason why we all run is to help us lose weight as well as to stay healthy and lead a longer life.

 But for long-term success, it’s essential to vary your workout routine.

-Combine steady-state and sprinting workouts to avoid plateaus and reduce your risk of injury.
+Combine steady-pace training (see how many calories a 5K run burns) and sprint runs to avoid plateaus and reduce your risk of injury.
 Exercise regularly and consistently is the best method for a healthy life.

 5. Forget The Calories

 Calorie tracking apps are great for keeping an eye on your progress, but they aren’t always helpful.